Moving money from your LIRA to your RRSP: Is it a good idea?

 I want to leave my LIRA to someone other than my spouse

-Did you know that if you have a spouse who is recognized in your province, that person will automatically inherit your LIRA upon your death?
+Did you know that if you have a recognized spouse in your province , that person will automatically inherit your LIRA upon your death?
 If you absolutely want to leave the money in your LIRA to someone else, such as your children, unlocking your LIRA might be a solution.
 You would then have the option of investing your money so that it can be passed on according to the wishes of your will.

-This situation adds a layer of complexity to the usual administrative steps, which can already be quite tricky, and for this you’ll need to hire a lawyer.
+This situation adds a layer of complexity to the usual administrative steps, and for this you’ll need to hire a lawyer.
 Your attorney will help you navigate the various constraints, such as your spousal benefits renunciation.

 Good to know: If your LIRA doesn’t come from your own pension plan but rather your ex-spouse’s, for example, you have the freedom to bequeath it to whomever you choose.